jlooper/bletchley-park-workshop/workshop.md

 3. Click the link **pick up the jewel** and note how the jewel is added to the inventory on your left side in a full-screen browser.

-> ☕️ Let's talk about what kind of items you want to add to your game
+> ☕️ If you want, let's talk about what kind of items you want to add to your game, we're here if you need us.

 ### Enhanced Pages

 To make the user's experience more interesting, you can add a link that only becomes available when a user meets a given condition.
 Let's do this next.